 Choreographic Development Projects

-Triptych (2010-2012) is a three-year international choreographic project hosted by the Opera Estate Festival Veneto, Italy; Circuit-Est Centre Choregraphique, Montreal; and The Dance Centre, Vancouver.
-CO:LAB is a new research project exploring dance and music, running in fall 2012.
+Recent choreographic development projects include Triptych (2010-2012), a three-year international choreographic project hosted by the Opera Estate Festival Veneto, Italy; Circuit-Est Centre Choregraphique, Montreal; and The Dance Centre, Vancouver.
+CO:LAB, a new research project exploring dance and music, took place in fall 2012.

 Discover Dance! is an accessible noon hour series running one Thursday a month September-April (except Dec and Jan), which showcases the diversity of British Columbia’s dance scene.
 Each show features a combination of performance, Q & A with the artists, and sometimes audience participation.